envoyproxy/learnenvoy/_articles/front-proxy.md

-While this article has focused on how to handle traffic coming from outside your network, it's also possible for Envoy to handle traffic between services (or “east-west” traffic).
+While this article has focused on how to handle traffic coming from outside your network, it's also possible for Envoy to handle traffic between services (or "east-west" traffic).
 For a lightweight way to set up this internal mesh, you can route internal requests through this front proxy (or a similarly configured proxy pool specifically for east-west).

-Beyond that, you can take better advantage of Envoy’s unique features as a lightweight sidecar by setting up a Basic Service Mesh.